stomar/firedown/README.md

         firedown --daemon /path/to/Dropbox /path/to/Ubuntu\ One

-    (Depending on the search path for root on your machine and on how you installed `firedown`, you might need to invoke `firedown` using it's full path.)
+    (Depending on the search path for root on your machine and on how you installed `firedown`, you might need to invoke `firedown` using its full path.)

 Bring down the system by creating `firedown.host` as empty trigger file